Ohmnivore/Frenzy/README.txt

 UPDATE

 I have abandoned this project.
-I decided to move on to Haxe and HaxeFlixel because I just hate Adobe AIR.
+I decided to move on to Haxe and HaxeFlixel because Python is lame for game development.
 So here's the newer version: http://skullrush.elementfx.com/smf/

 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\